 - If the CEO’s health conditions are too poor to discharge his/her duties as a CEO.

 - If any matter that applies mutatis mutandis as reason for the disqualification of Directors specified in Article 331 of the Companies Act.

 - If the Company’s credibility is considered to be damaged and the smooth operation of businesses is affected due to the CEO’s behavior or words, findings of any misconduct/occurrence of losses and damages for which the CEO should be responsible, or other factors.

 - Deliberations and necessary surveys pertaining to the applicability or non-applicability of factors in the abovementioned 3.
-(2) shall be made through meetings held by Independent Officers comprising all Independent Outside Directors and Independent Audit & Supervisory Board Members of the Company.
-If the dismissal of CEO is decided to be appropriate at a meeting of Independent Officers, the chairperson (chief Independent Outside Director) shall submit a proposal for the dismissal of CEO to the Board of Directors.
+(2) shall be made at the Independent Officer Committee comprising all Independent Outside Directors and Independent Audit & Supervisory Board Members of the Company.
+If the dismissal of CEO is decided to be appropriate at the Independent Officer Committee, the chairperson (chief Independent Outside Director) shall submit a proposal for the dismissal of CEO to the Board of Directors.

 - If the requirement in the abovementioned 3.
-(1) or any fact considered to be reason for dismissal without the need for deliberation by a meeting of Independent Officers is identified, the Board of Directors shall resolve to dismiss the CEO unconditionally.
+(1) or any fact considered to be reason for dismissal without the need for deliberation by the Independent Officer Committee is identified, the Board of Directors shall resolve to dismiss the CEO unconditionally.